JayDoesPHP/psgc-php/README.md

 ## License

-This project is licensed under the MIT License.
+This project is open-sourced under the MIT License.